What is Flagship?

 No, applicants do not need to be a Chinese major to apply for Flagship.
 Flagship students may complete the program through multiple pathways.
 Students may major only in Chinese; combine Chinese with a second, non-Chinese major; or participate in the Flagship program without majoring in Chinese.
 This last option is particularly attractive for students studying majors that have intensive graduation requirements such as engineering or science degrees.

-Yes, freshmen or first-year Chinese students can apply for Flagship, but applicants must have completed or be currently enrolled in CHI 101 or CHI 110.
+Yes, freshmen or first-year Chinese students can apply for Flagship, but applicants must have completed or been currently enrolled in CHI 101 or CHI 110.

 Yes, Flagship students will have multiple opportunities to study abroad in China or Taiwan.
 There are many Flagship-approved domestic and overseas summer language programs at top universities in Indiana, China, and Taiwan.
 Flagship students will also spend a year-long Capstone at Nanjing University or Tianjin Normal University.